 Regular users of car-sharing services could benefit from additional third-party liability insurance.
 This can help you cover the gap between what the car-sharing service will cover and the true cost of an at-fault accident.
 Like the example above, if the car-sharing service provides $1 million in third-party liability protection but all the costs add up to $2 million… you’d definitely hope you had your own third-party liability insurance to protect yourself financially!

-Talk to one of our brokers to learn more about car-sharing insurance and third-party liability.
+Talk to one of our car insurance brokers to learn more about car-sharing insurance and third-party liability.
 It’s always better to know what your options are and be prepared before an accident happens.